IntersectMBO/plutus/doc/tutorials/contract-testing.rst

     GSM.hs:65:10-32: No instance nor default method for class operation arbitraryAction

-The contract modelling library cannot generate test cases, unless *we* specify how to generate `Action <ActionType_>`_, which we will do next.
+The contract modelling library cannot generate test cases, unless *we* specify how to generate an :hsobj:`Plutus.Contract.Test.ContractModel.Action`, which we will do next.

-.. _ContractModel: ../haddock/plutus-contract/html/Plutus-Contract-Test-ContractModel.html#t:ContractModel

-.. _propRunActions: ../haddock/plutus-contract/html/Plutus-Contract-Test-ContractModel.html#v:propRunActions

-.. _propRunActions_: ../haddock/plutus-contract/html/Plutus-Contract-Test-ContractModel.html#v:propRunActions_

-.. _ContractInstanceSpec: ../haddock/plutus-contract/html/Plutus-Contract-Test-ContractModel.html#t:ContractInstanceSpec

 Generating actions
 ^^^^^^^^^^^^^^^^^^